ATM raid at York petrol station - attempted ATM theft in Wetherby

-A CASH machine has been raided at a petrol station near York's outer ring road.
+A CASH machine has been raided at a petrol station near York's outer ring road, while there has been an attempted ATM theft at a bank in Wetherby.

-It happened in the early hours of this morning (January 10) at the Co-op service station on Great North Way, in Nether Poppleton.
+The York incident happened in the early hours of this morning (January 10) at the Co-op service station on Great North Way, in Nether Poppleton.

-Meanwhile, there has been an attempted cash machine theft at Barclays bank in Wetherby, which was reported to police less than an hour before the York incident.
+It was reported to police less than an hour after the attempted cash machine theft at Barclays bank in Wetherby.

-The station in Nether Poppleton has been cordoned off by police.
-Police officers are at the scene.
+The station in Nether Poppleton was cordoned off by police this morning and officers were at the scene.

-"The investigation is ongoing and officers remain at the scene."
+"The investigation is ongoing."

-A member of staff at the station said they are unable to disclose any information at this time.
+A spokesperson for Co-op added: “An incident happened in the early hours of this morning at our Great North Way petrol filling station and food store where there was an attack on the community’s ATM.
+We appeal for anyone who may have seen or heard anything to come forward to police, who are investigating.
+The store has since re-opened to serve the community.”

 Regarding the Wetherby incident, West Yorkshire Police is appealing for information following the attempted cash machine theft.